Whatley-tech/redwrap/README.md

 redwrap
 =======

-A reddit API wrapper for node.js
+An reddit API wrapper for node.js